syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 //Load an existing Word document. using (WordDocument document = new WordDocument("Input.docx", FormatType.Docx)) {
-    //Access the specific paragraph in the Word document.
+    //Access the specific paragraph in a Word document.
     TextBodyItem textBodyItem = document.Sections[0].Paragraphs[3] as WParagraph;
-    //Find the next occurrence of specified text from the previous paragraph.
+    //Find the next occurrence of the specified text from the previous paragraph.
     TextSelection textSelections = document.FindNext(textBodyItem, new Regex("Adventure Works Cycles"));
     //Replace the text extended to two paragraphs with the above selected text. document.ReplaceSingleLine("CompanyName", textSelections, true, true);
-    //Save the Word document.
+    //Save a Word document.
     document.Save("Sample.docx");
 }
 {% endhighlight %}